 An informational site can provide information about the problem, it’s importance, and potential solutions.
 Balanced descriptions of current solutions build trust and authenticity.
 If your product really has a problem to solve, there will be no need to exaggerate the failings with competing methods.

 Assuming you are actively maintaining a site like this with current information, opinion pieces, and other forms of outreach, you can build a community.
 Invite site visitors to receive a newsletter, RSS Feed, and join a mailing list that will provide them with the information they want.
 You can keep providing general information until you decide to reveal your company’s information.
 Once you are out of stealth mode, it is also a great way to announce beta versions and get input from the market via polls, contests, and other outreach programs.
-Using this inbound content marketing strategy you will get mailing lists populated, an interactive community who can eventually create product buzz, a cadre of beta testers, and allies from customers and potential partners such as other bloggers, journalists, and companies with complementary products.
+Using this inbound content marketing strategy you will get mailing lists populated, an interactive community that can eventually create product buzz, a cadre of beta testers, and allies from customers and potential partners such as other bloggers, journalists, and companies with complementary products.